edenartlab/sd-lora-trainer/README.md

 - make compatible with ziplora: https://ziplora.github.io/

 Tuning Experiments once code is fully ready:
 - try-out conditioning noise injection during training to increase robustness
-- re-test / tweak the adaptive learning rates instead of hard-pivot (also test Prodigy vs Adam)
+- re-test / tweak the adaptive learning rates (also test Prodigy vs Adam)
 - right now it looks like the diffusion model gets partially "destroyed" in the beginning of training (outputs from steps 100-200 look terrible), but it then recovers.
 Can we avoid this collapse?
 Is the learning rate too high?
-- gradient_accumulation
 - offset noise
 - AB test Dora vs Lora
 - sweep n_trainable_tokens to inject